throwaway96/dejavuln-autoroot/README.md

 ## Instructions

-1. Download the latest release (*not* the ones named "Source code") from the [Releases](https://github.com/throwaway96/dejavuln-autoroot/releases) page.
+1. Download the latest release (*not* the files named "Source code") from the [Releases](https://github.com/throwaway96/dejavuln-autoroot/releases) page.
 2. Extract the archive to the root directory of a USB drive.
 (It should be